 - 1 scarf with hidden pocket (the perfect scarf for transit!)

 What do you think?
-How do you pack your carry on?
-What are your must bring items?
+What are your carry on essentials and how do pack your bags?
 Did I miss anything?
 Let us know in the comments!

 >>> Read More! <<<